nesquena/gitdocs/README.md

 ## Installation

-Requires ruby and rubygems.
+Requires ruby1.9+ and rubygems.
 Install as a gem:

 ```
 gem install gitdocs